Lillooet

 Lillooet (/ˈlɪloʊ.ɛt/) is a district municipality in the Squamish-Lillooet region of southwestern British Columbia.
 The town is on the west shore of the Fraser River immediately north of the Seton River mouth.
 On BC Highway 99, the locality is by road about 100 km northeast of Pemberton, 64 km northwest of Lytton, and 172 km west of Kamloops.

 First Nations

-A main population centre of the Stʼatʼimc (Lillooet Nation), who comprise just over 50 per cent of the Lillooet area residents, it is one of the southernmost communities in North America where indigenous people form the majority.
+The town is a main population centre of the Stʼatʼimc (Lillooet Nation), who comprise just over 50 per cent of the Lillooet area residents.
 First Nations communities assert the land is traditional territory, having been continuously inhabited for thousands of years.
 The confluence of several main streams with the Fraser attracted large seasonal and permanent indigenous populations.
 Situated in the Lower Fountain, the Bridge River Rapids (Sat' or Setl), which blocked migrating salmon, has remained a popular fishing and fish drying site for centuries.
 Keatley Creek Archaeological Site, one of the largest ancient pit-house communities in the Pacific Northwest, is one of the many archaeological and heritage sites in the vicinity.
 Several petroglyph sites have been documented along the Fraser in the vicinity of Lillooet.